RobertsLab/sams-notebook/_posts/2020/2020-01-31-Data-Wrangling---Arthropoda-and-Alveolata-Day-and-Treatment-Taxonomic-RNAseq-FastQ-Extractions.md

 For gene expression analysis, I need the FastQs based on infection status and sample days.
 So, I need to modify the read extraction procedure to parse reads based on those conditions.
 I could've/should've done this originally, as I could've just assembled the transcriptome from the FastQs I'm going to generate now.
 Oh well.

+For reference, these include RNAseq data using a newly established "shorthand": 2019)

 As a reminder, the reason I'm doing this is that I realized that the FastA headers were incomplete and did not distinguish between paired reads.
 Here's an example:

 R1 FastQ header: